 In October 2021, the FASB issued ASU 2021-08, "Business Combinations (Topic 805): Accounting for Contract Assets and Contract Liabilities from Contracts with Customers."
 This standard requires an acquirer to apply Accounting Standards Codification Topic 606 to recognize and measure contract assets and contract liabilities in a business combination.
 ASU 2021-08 is effective for fiscal years beginning after December 15, 2022 and interim periods within that year.
 Early adoption is permitted.
-We do not expect our adoption of this standard on January 1, 2023 to have a material impact on our consolidated financial statements.
+We are currently evaluating the potential impact of this authoritative guidance on our consolidated financial statements.